bbenchoff/bbenchoff.github.io/pages/AG32Gating.md

 ### Step 2 — Blinky From Your Own GCC Toolchain

-Write a minimal blinky using PlatformIO + agrv_sdk — not the vendor example, your own `main.c` that enables a GPIO port and toggles a pin in a loop.
+Write a minimal blinky using PlatformIO + agrv_sdk — not the vendor example, your own `main.c` that enables a GPIO port and toggles a pin connected to an LED on the dev board.
+You'll need to identify which GPIO pin drives the LED — check the board schematic or probe it.
 Build and flash it.

-This confirms the toolchain produces correct binaries, the linker script memory map is right (Flash at `0x08000000`, RAM at `0x20000000`, same convention as STM32), and the startup code initializes correctly.
+This confirms the toolchain produces correct binaries, the linker script memory map is right (Flash at `0x80000000`, RAM at `0x20000000` — note:
+**not** the STM32 convention; Flash is at `0x80000000` not `0x08000000` per the AG32 MCU Reference Manual page 14), and the startup code initializes correctly.

-If the chip does nothing, the memory map assumptions are wrong.
-Check the AG32 MCU Reference Manual for the VF303 flash base address before assuming anything else is broken.
+If the chip does nothing, the memory map is the first thing to check.
+The AG32 FLASH (XIP) region is `0x8000_0000 – 0x80FF_FFFF`, SRAM is
+`0x2000_0000 – 0x2001_FFFF`.

 **Gate:** LED blinks from your own code.